Great Wishford follows the guidance in the National Curriculum for the Early Years Foundation Stage (EYFS) called 'DEVELOPMENT MATTERS'.

 As we have mixed age classes our curriculum is organised into a 2 year rolling programme of whole school topics that create links between subjects where appropriate.
 We aim to provide opportunities for the children to learn and develop a breadth of knowledge, understanding and skills.
 Discrete learning is also planned for some subjects such as Maths, RE, PE, MFL in KS2 (French), Music, PSHE, Phonics (using Phonics Play) and Grammar, Punctuation and Spelling (GPS).
-We ensure that pupils are given opportunities to practice key skills and transfer learning from these areas into their cross-curricular experiences.
-Where possible, we try to make connections between the discreet subjects and the class theme.
+Our children follow a School Reading Scheme which is carefully organised to support their developing phonic knowledge and comprehension skills.

 Planning teaching and learning

 Teachers work together to agree the content and sequence of learning for the term’s topic.
 Lesson outcomes are planned with clear and progressive success criteria allowing all children to develop knowledge, understanding and skills.
 Teachers refer to the National Curriculum framework and planing materials such as Understanding Christianity, Discovery RE, Jigsaw PSHE and their own creative thinking to ensure that there is both continuity and progression at a level appropriate to the learning needs of pupils.

 Each individual teacher plans the weekly lessons and activities for their class, targeted to the particular needs and attainment levels of their children.
 Learning objectives are set that enable children to make good or better progress.